ONLYOFFICE/Kubernetes-Docs/README.md

 $ oc adm policy add-scc-to-group scc-docs-components system:authenticated
 ```

-Alternatively, you can use the `nonroot-v2` `SecurityContextConstraints` policy in commonAnnotations or annotations for all resources describing the podTemplate, make sure that the user and serviceaccount has permission to use this scc, to check who can use `nonroot-v2` scc, run: `oc adm policy who-can use scc nonroot-v2`.
+Alternatively, you can apply the `nonroot-v2` `SecurityContextConstraints` (SCC) policy in the `commonAnnotations` or `annotations` for all resources that describe the podTemplate.
+Ensure that both the user and the service account have the necessary permissions to use this SCC.
+To verify who has permission to use the `nonroot-v2`, execute the following command: `oc adm policy who-can use scc nonroot-v2`

 ```bash
 helm install documentserver onlyoffice/docs --set commonAnnotations."openshift\.io/required-scc"="nonroot-v2"